 Gina M. Jackson

 Gina M. Jackson is an Adjunct Professor at San Diego Community College District and a Secondary Educator at San Diego Unified School District.
-She has a B.A. in Speech Communication/English and Theatre Performance minors from Southern Illinois University Edwardsville; an M.A. in African-American Studies/Literature-Theatre from Clark Atlanta University; and a M.Ed. and Preliminary Administrative Services Credential from National University.
+She has a B.A. in Speech Communication/English and Theatre Performance minors from Southern Illinois University Edwardsville; an M.A. in African-American Studies/Literature-Theatre from Clark Atlanta University; and an M.Ed. and Preliminary Administrative Services Credential from National University.
 Jackson has been an active member of San Diego’s arts and culture community, having served in numerous capacities.
 Such capacities include serving on the boards of La Jolla Playhouse Partners (Vice President); Young Audiences of San Diego; and Friends of Malcolm X Library (President).
 She is also a Charter Member of the Commission’s Arts Education Advisory Committee as well as a Script Evaluator for Playwrights Project.
 Gina currently is a Board Director for the City of San Diego Horton Plaza Theatres Foundation; San Diego Theatre Educators Alliance; and the County of San Diego Community Action Board.
 She is an award-winning National Endowment for the Humanities Scholar, having researched and studied the Mississippi Delta and Duke Ellington.
-Jackson was also the Founder and Executive Artistic Director of Cultural Noire Performing Arts Company.
+Jackson is the Founder and Executive Artistic Director of Cultural Noire Performing Arts Company.